md-abd/Store_sales-/README.md

-# Store_sales-
+# Store_sales
-Simple ML project which can increase the sales of a store by telling what kind of items are brought together by a person.
+Simple Machine learning project which analyzes the items bought together in a store.
+This data can be used by Superstores in order to increase their.